jaeyow/fullstack-developer/_posts/2021-09-12-help-react-context-not-working.md

 ---
 layout: posts
-title: Help!
-React Context does not work!
+title: Updating React Context does not update my component
 excerpt: Updating Context will re-render context consumers, only in this example, it doesn't
 modified: 2021-09-12
 date: 2021-09-12